kneron/document_center/docs/toolchain/appendix/yolo_example_InModelPreproc_trick.md

 > 1. Step 2: Convert and optimize the pretrain model.
 > 2. Step 4: Check ONNX model and preprocess and postprocess are good.

-> This document is writen for toolchain v0.22.0.
+> This document is written for toolchain v0.22.0.
 If any description is not consistent with the latest toolchain, please refer to the main toolchain manual.

 ## Step 0: Prepare environment and data